Qualified doctors Certified medications Online consultation with aftercare

 When it comes to vaginal health, oestrogen plays a critical role: it helps maintain blood flow and keeps mucous membranes of the vagina wall healthy.
 Oestrogen also helps maintain thickness of the vaginal lining, and keeps the vagina moist and the tissue flexible.
 This is important for vaginal health (and to prevent bacteria and fungi from causing infections) and for moistening the vagina in preparation for sexual activity.

-Oestrogen levels drop during the transition into menopause.
+Oestrogen levels drop during menopause.
 This can have an impact on the vagina.
 It can negatively impact vaginal blood flow and lubrication.
 It often also leads to the mucous membranes of the vagina becoming thinner, less elastic and more susceptible to tears.
 This can cause problems down under.
 Itching, irritation, a burning sensation or soreness are common symptoms for many menopausal women.
 Unfortunately, these symptoms don’t go away on their own, but they are treatable.

 Many women experience a host of symptoms as they go through menopause, such as hot flashes, sleep problems and mood swings.